-• Students will place cell phones and smartphones/watches on silent and put them in a Yondr pouch before morning circle.
+- Students will place cell phones and smartphones/watches on silent and put them in a Yondr pouch before morning circle. - If students bring bluetooth-connectable devices to school they will be given a second pouch in which to store them.

-They will keep possession of their phone in the pouch all day either in their locker or backpack, if they choose.
+Students will keep possession of their devices in the pouch(s) all day either in their locker or backpack.
 Students may also leave phones in their pouch in their designated storage space.
 Families may be billed for lost or damaged Yondr pouches.